Utkanutkan/itoppdemo/index.md

 ```
 ## Installation

-You should install Hyperledger Fabric 1.4.4 first.
-The detailed installation instructions for this is given in Fabric page.
-After installing the fabric you need to run a simple network and install the standartparts smart contract.
+The prototype uses the Hyperledger Fabric 1.4 (https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html).
+The detailed installation instructions is given in Hyperledger Fabric page(https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html).
+After installing the fabric you need to run first network and install the standartparts smart contract.

 ```markdown